Culture of Jordan: Television and episodes

 The term "musalsalat" may be loosely translated as Arabic soap operas.
 Jordan produces a number of "Bedouin soap operas" that are filmed outdoors with authentic props.
 The actors use local Bedouin-accented Arabic to make the story feel more authentic, but have incorporated aspects of the accent of foreign Bedouins in order to make the dialect more broadly understood.
 These series have become popular in the Levant, Arab states of the Persian Gulf and some parts of Iraq.

 Notable series center around traditional village life during the time period just before World War II.
 Often, these dramas are permeated by themes of tension between the ancient and modern ways of life with specific emphasis on the patriarchal systems and the role of women within them.

 Another genre is that of the historical drama.
 Topics of these shows range from pre-Islamic poets to the Soviet invasion of Afghanistan.
 Many of these are joint productions by Levantine and Gulf television producers.

 While the aforementioned series target a broader, Arabic-speaking audience, certain programs target Jordanians specifically.
 These shows tend to deal with social and political issues particular to current-day Amman.

 Dance

 One of the most popular traditional dances in Jordan is dabke.
 This may be performed as gender-segregated or co-ed groups.
 The dancers line up shoulder-to-shoulder, holding hands or placing arms over the neighboring two dancers’ shoulders, then move as a group in a circle using steps that are punctuated by kicks and stomps.
 The accompanying music includes a flute called a ney, a drum called a tabl, and a reed instrument called a mizmar.
 This group dance is popular among Bedouins and non-Bedouins alike, and is often performed at weddings.

-Jordan has also been effected by an influx of global dance styles within the cultural impact of the last century.
+Jordan has also been affected by an influx of global dance styles within the cultural impact of the last century.
 These include several ballroom and ballet dance studios in Amman, as well as a regionally recognized and royally supported contemporary dance troupe.